grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image74.jpeg" alt-text="A person fixing a device.":::

-4. Use a 3IP Torx Plus Screwdriver to remove the 5 screws in the labeled reverse order (4, 3, 2, 1). **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+4. Use a 3IP Torx Plus Screwdriver to remove the 5 screws in the labeled reverse order (4, 3, 2, 1).
-    Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image75.jpeg" alt-text="A hand holding a screwdriver.":::

+    > [!IMPORTANT]
+    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.

 5. With your fingers, gently and slowly wiggle the left side of the thermal module away from the PCBA to remove it.